-D. Respect for People’s Rights and Dignity
+D. Respect for Individual's Rights and Dignity

-G. Admissions and Discharge
+F. Admission and Discharge

-H. Billing and Fees
+G. Billing and Fees

-J. Reporting and Resolution of Non-Business Related Ethical Violations
+J. Reporting of Ethical Concerns

 Please see our list of Policies and Procedures that relate to Ethics:

-Objectives for Ethics in Business Program
+- Objectives for Business Ethics and Compliance Program

-Vendor/Contractor Responsibility for Ethics in Business Program
+- Vendor/Contractor Responsibility for Compliance with Code of Ethics

-24-Hour Compliance Line Notification
+- 24-Hour Compliance Line Notification